exercism/javascript/exercises/concept/windowing-system/.docs/instructions.md

 # Instructions

-FIXME

 In this exercise, you will be simulating a windowing based computer system.
-You will create some windows that can be moved and resized and display their contents.
+You will create some windows that can be moved and resized.
 The following image is representative of the values you will be working with below.

 ```
                   <--------------------- screenSize.width --------------------->